WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-    The migration will, however, re-create them if you delete or rename them.
+    The migration will, however, re-create those that have been deleted or renamed.

 `Guests`
     Defines permissions for non-authenticated users.